ItsMindstorm/urlshortener-microservice/README.md

 This code can then used with a `GET` request at `/api/shorturl/:url` and the service will redirect you to your desired origin url.

 The codes and associated urls are stored in a mongoDB database in the cloud.

+## Caveat
+This service is hosted on [render](render.com) with the free instance plan.
+As a result, the service will spin down after inactivity.